argilla-io/argilla/argilla-sdk/docs/how_to_guides/record.md

 ## Update records

-You can update records in a dataset calling the `update` method on the `Dataset` object.
+You can update records in a dataset calling the `log` method on the `Dataset` object.
 To update a record, you need to provide the record `id` and the new data to be updated.

 ```python
 data = dataset.records.to_list(flatten=True)